punbb/punbb/README.md

 Thank you for downloading PunBB.

 ## Quick install
- 1. Download the latest revision of PunBB from http://punbb.informer.com/.
+ 1. [Download the latest revision of PunBB](http://punbb.informer.com/downloads.php).
 Decompress the PunBB archive to a directory.
  2. Copy (or upload) all the files contained in this archive into the directory where you want to run your forums. (e.g. /home/user/www/punbb/)
  3. Run install.php from the forum admin directory (e.g. open http://example.com/punbb/admin/install.php in your browser).
 Follow the instructions.